| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The last point on the current subpath can be connected back to its starting

-the subpath with the closepath
+the subpath with the closepath operation.
+For instance, a rectangle

 is specified as follows: